 | Metropolitan Cathedral | 12 min north along Hope Street |

-Total walking: approximately two miles over three to four hours with stops.
-A full day if you go inside each building properly.
+Total walking is approximately two miles over three to four hours with stops.
+This makes a full day if you go inside each building properly.